FBW23/deployment-guide/README.md

 ## Deployment steps

+### Step 3 - Exchange BrowserRouter by HashRouter

+BrowserRouter causes problems because it generates urls with multiple route paths.

+HashRouter provides us with the hack of just ONE route and passing the route "secrectly" inside a hash.

 ### Step 2 - Outsource external data to .env

 External information like API urls or image server urls or anything else external